esl/MongooseIM/doc/developers-guide/Hooks-and-handlers.md

 `From`, `To` and `Packet` are the arguments passed to the handler just as they would in case of the function being called directly;
 `LServer` is [the XMPP domain for which this hook is signalled](#sidenote-multiple-domains).

+**Notice:** For the clarity of the explanation of the hooks mechanism, the provided code snippets are not exactly taken from the current code.
+The reasons for it will be described [later](#creating-your-own-hooks).

 ### Getting results from handlers

 Hook handlers are called by "folding".